pepstock-org/Charba/readme.md

  * rename `getCompleteCallback` and `setCompletedCallback` methods to `getCompleteCallback` and `setCompleteCallback` in the `Zoom` and `Pan` options in the `ZoomPlugin`.
  * change `ModeCallback` interface method signature adding new argument, the configuration element of the `Zoom` options.
  * rename `enabled` property to `display` in `LineLabel` configuration of `AnnotationPlugin`.
+ * move `AnnotationType` enumeration from `org.pepstock.charba.client.annotation.enums` to `org.pepstock.charba.client.annotation` in order to maintain the low visibility of internal classes of the annotation plugin implementation.
  * rename `LineLablePosition` class to `LablePosition` for `LineLabel` configuration of `AnnotationPlugin`.

 #### Features